gateway-fm/public-docs/docs/validators/ha/server-migration.md

 How to best migrate?
 What needs to be backed up?
 What needs to come with you to the new system?
-How to check you are really offline?
+How to check if you are really offline?
 Best practice for rolling migrations?